 Allow me to put this one to rest.
 OH, YES THEY CAN!
 At least in an RV, they can and I’m sure every couple out there living full-time in an RV (or boat) will whole-heartedly agree with that sentiment!

 Living in tight quarter forces us to share some of those intimacies (oh, sit down…we’re not going to talk about our sex life!) with others of the same suit because we look for validation…but only from others who live a similar lifestyle.
-Seriously, no one else would understand, but get us all around a campfire with a few brewskis and stories will fly!
+Seriously, no one else would understand.
+However, get us all around a campfire with a few brewskis and man, the stories will fly!

 But it’s true about the whole space occupation thing.
 It never fails the when one of us goes to a tiny, two square foot part of the RV, coincidentally, so does the other but for a totally different reason.
 Same exact time in the same exact space.
 We both gawk at each other thinking to ourselves, ‘SERIOUSLY?’ while sighing heavily.
 I’m sure neither of us don’t do it on purpose…or maybe we do?

 This happens often.
-After four years, we’d think we’d get that part right but I digress.
+After four years, you’d think we’d get that part right but I digress.

 “WTF are you looking at?”

-The floorpan of our fifth wheel includes a kitchen island that divides our RV living space left from the right almost adjacent to his man-recliner he sits in to watch television or reads or watches his favorite RV maintenance YouTubies.
-While he’s doing ‘whatever he’s doing’, I will be either doing dishes at the island sink or preparing our meal on the counter on either side.
+The floorpan of our fifth wheel includes a kitchen island that divides our RV living space left from the right almost adjacent to his man-recliner he sits in to watch television or reads or watches his favorite RV maintenance YouTube videos.
+While he’s doing whatever-he’s-doing, I would be either doing dishes at the island sink or preparing our meal on the counter on the side closest to his recliner.

-Then, I will look over to him because I feel like I’m being stared at and wouldn’t you know it it, HE IS!.
-Our eyes would lock for a few seconds without words and then, I’d cock my head and blurt out, “WTF are you looking at?”
+Then, I will look over to him because I feel like I’m being stared at and wouldn’t you know it, I WAS!
+Our eyes would lock for a few seconds and I’d then, cock my head and blurt out, “WTF are you looking at?”
 Of course, we are only playing with each other.
-We laugh; just one example of how humor keeps our marriage alive.
+We would laugh and go back to doing what each were doing.
+This is just one example of how such humor keeps our marriage alive.

-It’s bound to happen when living in such small confines.
+I guess its bound to happen when living in such small confines.
 I’m not sure RV manufacturer’s floorpan designers planned it that way but it’s just so comical…each…and…e-v-e-r-y…day.
 Now, I think he stares at me just to get my potty mouth to say it.
-We never had that playful moment in our McMansion.
+We never had these playful moments in our McMansion.

 “Quit bothering me!”

-We’ve learned to laugh at ourselves and each other more and more.
-We take ourselves less seriously.
-We have to.
-We’ve found each other’s untapped goofiness that I’m not sure we would have found in that 3600 sq. ft. house in Kentucky.
-We were separated by walls and rooms with great square footage and we always had ‘our space’.
-In our RV, not so much.
+We’ve learned to laugh more and take ourselves less seriously.
+We’ve tapped into each other’s goofiness that I’m not sure we would have found in that 3600 sq. ft.
+McMansion in Kentucky.
+There, we were separated by walls and large rooms.
+We always had our own space.
+But, now in our 350ish square foot RV, yeah…not so much.

 “though we have less distractions, we are more distracted”

-What I mean by that is though we have less chaotic fluff and stuff in our RV life (i.e. keeping up with the Jones, endless amount of chores, to-do lists that make the Brady Bunch’s shopping list look like a Bazooka gum wrapper, etc.), we still are distracted by the other and what they’re doing BECAUSE we are living in such tight quarters.
+What I mean by that is though we have less chaotic fluff and stuff in our RV life (i.e. endless amount of chores, massive to-do lists, and overflowing calendars, etc.), we still are distracted by the other and what they’re doing because we live in such tight quarters.

-It was until recently when we remodeled the aft half of our RV putting in a home office that we had this huge elephant-in-the-room distracting issue.
-Unlike in our former McMansion where I had a cool and quiet home office and my own craft studio, I did my contract work at the small dining table that…faced him in his man-recliner.
+It wasn’t until recently when we remodeled the aft half of our RV putting in a home office that we had this huge elephant-in-the-room distracting issue.
+Unlike our former McMansion where I had a quiet home office and my own craft studio, I had to do my work at our small dining table that faced him in his man-recliner.

-It didn’t take long for us to reevaluate our living space.
+It didn’t take long for us to reevaluate our living space and fix this issue.
 We decided to remove the sofa in the back of our RV to create a real bonafide workspace.
-So now, when he sees the back of my head and hears the tap-tap-tap on my MacBook, he sees the preverbal “quit bothering me!” flashing neon sign.
-Now, I have cool headphones that I can put on to escape to Kenny, George and Kacey tunes when he starts up with his amperage, voltage, gigawatts, empty the shitter tank conversation with me or…himself.
+So now, when he sees the back of my head and hears the tap-tap-tap on my MacBook, he sees the preverbal don’t bother me flashing neon sign.

 “Missing our family”

 UGH!
-This is probably one of the biggest downfalls of RV Life however, I’m going to say that even if we ‘didn’t’ RV, we’d still have this issue.
-We lived in Kentucky but our family was spread out all over tarnation throughout the United States.
-Mom and some brothers’ families in Pennsylvania, our son and his family in Minnesota, other brother’s family in Virginia and lets not forget our hundreds of shipmates and friends strewn all over the country.
+This is probably one of the biggest pitfalls of RV Life.
+However, I’m going to say that even if we didn’t RV, we’d still have this issue.
+We lived in Kentucky but our family was spread out all over the United States.
+Dan’s Mom and some of his brothers’ families in Pennsylvania, our son’s family in Minnesota, other brother’s family in Virginia and lets not forget our hundreds of shipmates and friends strewn all over the country.

-RV Life has actually made it a little more bearable because we plan our adventures around them.
-But with that though, involves travel and parking logistics such as weather restraints, mileage and of course, finances.
-We plan.
+RV Life has actually made it a little easier because we now plan some of our adventures around them.
+But that involves travel and parking logistics such as seasonal weather restraints, mileage and of course, finances.
+We have to really plan.
 If we can’t take our RV there, we fly.
 It’s what we do.
 We agreed that we will always have a credit card bill with flight and rent-a-car charges.